stefonarch/LXQt-Wayland-files/README.md

 ### Using lxqt-session in general

-From LXQt 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.
+With LXQt 1.2.0  `lxqt-session` can be started in the autostart section of any compositors configuration files.
 For `kwin_wayland` the `startlxqtkwin` script will start the session.

 * Systray/Notification area (using waybar or lxqt-panel) should start first (= `sleep 2 && lxqt-session`) (fixed in git)
 * Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts